lukasbestle/projectr/README.md

    site_deploy main_site 78ca1d2fa93147b0...
    ```

    There is now a log of the deployment in `~/web/sites/main_site/logs/`, the project code at `~/web/sites/main_site/versions/00001-78ca1d2fa93147b0...` and a symlink to the code at `~/web/sites/main_site/current`.
-This symlink is automatically created if a deployment worked.
+This symlink is automatically created if a deployment succeeded.
 4. **Set the domains to make your project accessible**

    Now that your projects are installed and ready, you can let this toolset create links, so the (abstract) sites are made available at specific domains: